Out-of-the-Box Kitchen Design

-Revolutionary designer Johnny Grey revamps the concepts that drive conventional kitchen design.
+Revolutionary designer Johnny Grey creatively mixes concrete, wood, and other materials in unique ways and revamps the concepts that drive conventional kitchen design.

 “The kitchen is the only room left where we really talk to each other.
 And food is the perfect vehicle for showing love and affection.” —Johnny Grey

 Waxing poetic on “soft geometry” and “humane ergonomics,” Johnny Grey lulls me into a dreamy state.
 (His English accent helps.)
 The seasoned designer has had a long career spent revolutionizing the kitchen.
 A scroll through his portfolio reveals a litany of projects, each unlike any other.
 Their character comes from the use of biomorphic shapes, unexpected juxtapositions, unabashed color combinations, and museum-quality craftsmanship.
 All told, they have soul, which is why I love them.

 Arguably, it’s his approach to kitchen islands—though he prefers to think of them as a series of working tables—that has earned him the reputation of being a disrupter.
 “I design kitchens around eye contact, which is why I often make islands long and thin,” he says, noting that the idea came to him while designing a kitchen comprising two rooms that had been tied together, forming something of a corridor.
 “The island is so thin it’s hilarious,” Grey muses.
 “I wouldn’t have thought to do that even 10 years ago.”
 But its shape is conducive to “sequenced activities,” as Grey calls them, and it promotes the intimate human connection he’s always after.